 We’ve got two types of slime to share today, one is stretchy and slimy and the other icky and gooey.

 We used this fab slime recipe from The Imagination Tree and added green food colouring and little Christmas hats to Grinch it up.
 Sydney was thrilled as she’s been begging me to make slime for months now.

 This recipe is amazing as it stretches and doesn’t stick to your hands.

-Sydney’s first act of kindness was to package some up for her slime loving little friends at gym.
+Sydney’s first act of kindness was to package some up for her slime-loving little friends at the gym.